 Mainers, Here’s What You Should Know About Your Ranked-Choice Ballot

 Ranked-choice voting means you rank as many or as few candidates as you like.
 Your vote will go to your second choice for office if your first choice does not win a majority of the vote.
-Votes continue to be distributed down the rankings until there is candidate with a majority of the votes.
+Votes continue to be distributed down the rankings until there is a candidate with a majority of the votes.

 Some things you should know: